-The 2010 inspection of the LUCs at LF044 found the fence and signs along the northwestern and western sides of the controlled area as well as the north gate had been removed to support the AST construction project.
+The 2011 inspection of the LUCs at LF044 found the fence and signs along all but the southern sides of the controlled area as well as the north gate had been removed and replaced with security fencing and gate to support the AST construction project.
 All of the contaminated soil and construction debris within the footprint of the AST construction area had been excavated and taken off-site.
+A significant portion of the security fence around the southern side of the new AST facility now serves as part of the fence around the remaining LF044 controlled area.

-There are several fence sections along the southern and eastern sides with broken strands.
-Several signs showed metal fatigue and were lying near the fence posts.
-Several of these deficiencies were noted in the 2009 annual LUC report, but repairs were postponed until after the completion of the AST facility construction project.
-It is highly likely that the security fence around the new AST facility will serve as part of the fence around the remaining LF044 controlled area.
-Once construction is complete, the base will evaluate the amount of fence repair and sign replacement that will be required to support the LUC restrictions.
+There are several fence sections along the southern sides with broken strands.
+These deficiencies were noted in the past, but repairs were postponed until after the completion of the AST facility construction project.
+Once construction is complete (probably around the first half of 2012), the base will evaluate the amount of fence repair and any sign replacement that will be required to support the LUC restrictions.

 There is no evidence to suggest that the property is being used for other than industrial purposes.
 The south gate was locked, and the Asset Management Flight keeps a copy of the key.
-Photograph 10 of Appendix B shows a warning sign on the north side of the controlled area, next to the berm.
-Photograph 11 shows the north side of the north side of the LF044 Fence and AST construction area, and photograph 12 shows the south gate and a warning sign.
-Both are in good condition.
+Photograph 10 of Appendix B shows a warning sign on the northwest side of the controlled area, outside of the new AST containment enclosure.
+Photograph 11 shows the west side of the

+LF044 fence and AST construction area, and photograph 12 shows the south gate and a warning sign.